robbiemcmullense/se-web-ui/README.md

 3. Run `yarn install` to install dependencies of the project and each demo in this repository.
 4. Run `yarn build` to create a local build version that will be locally used by each demo

-**Note: ** Each demo use the hard link to connect to the `/core` and `/angular` folder that are the local version of what will be deployed as `@se/web-ui` and `@se/web-ui-angular`.
+**Note :** Each demo use the hard link to connect to the `/core` and `/angular` folder that are the local version of what will be deployed as `@se/web-ui` and `@se/web-ui-angular`.
 This let developer create/update component that, once built, will be automatically linked to the demo.
 It keeps all dependencies aligned.
 (Links only works with `yarn`)

 **Demo with NO Framework**